Queen's Quay Terminal

 Queen's Quay Terminal is a condominium apartment, office and retail complex in the Harbourfront neighbourhood in Toronto, Ontario, Canada.
 It was originally built in 1927 as a marine terminal with office, warehouse and cold-storage facilities.
 When shipping to Toronto declined in the 1960s and 1970s, the building was bought by the Government of Canada to be repurposed along with a section of the industrial waterfront.
 The Terminal Building itself was rebuilt in the 1980s with the addition of four floors of residential above the original facility, which was converted into retail and office uses.
-The cold storage wing was demolished and its plant building became The Power Plant gallery and Harbourfront Centre Theatre.
+The cold storage wing was demolished (became open public space called Canada Square) and its plant building became The Power Plant gallery and Harbourfront Centre Theatre.